April 2016 general update.

 SocSciBot 4 blog has more information and bug reports.

-Web crawler and link analyser for the social sciences
+Web crawler and link analyser for the social sciences and humanities

 SocSciBot (a) crawls one or more web sites and (b) analyses them to produce standard statistics about their interlinking and network diagrams of the interlinking.
 It also runs limited analyses of the text in the web sites.
 To analyse links to one or more web sites, use Webometric Analyst instead.
 SocSciBot can export network diagrams to Pajek and to UCINET.
 See the quick network tutorial.